OTTOREIKU/DNDBeyond-Quick-Roster/README.md

 How to use:
 - Make sure your character sheet is set to public

-- Copy the link to your sheet, click the D&D Beyond button, paste into the box and hit add character (rename the default character ID if you want)
+- Copy the link to your sheet, click the D&D Beyond button, paste the URL into the box and hit add character (rename the default character ID if you want)

 - click the new name that appears above the button and it will open the sheet(s)